 A hardship waiver application can be an intimidating and overwhelming process; Caruso Law Group can help you navigate the many steps involved.
-The Caruso Law Group team works hard to determine every hardship factor your family’s unique situation.
+The Caruso Law Group team works hard to determine every hardship factor for your family’s unique situation.
 Hardship waiver applications prepared by the Caruso Law Group office are thorough and compelling.
 Caruso Law Group’s senior paralegal, Allison Rowland, has more than six years of experience in assisting with the preparation of hardship waiver applications.
 She has managed more than 100 successful hardship waiver applications.
 Attorney Vanessa Caruso will help you determine if you are eligible to file a hardship waiver application.
 Caruso Law Group will help you and your family members tell your story, explain your situation, and ensure your application includes sufficient evidence to substantiate your hardship arguments.

 What is a hardship waiver?